 |Photo Credit to Kyle Rivas|

-Maura Garcia Dance creates contemporary Indigenous dance performances for the stage, site-specific venues and video.
-Maura specializes in multi-sensory shows featuring powerful solo work and vibrant collaborations with other artists and community members.
+Maura Garcia creates contemporary Indigenous dance performances celebrating southeastern Indigenous culture and values.
+She specializes in multi-sensory shows featuring powerful solo dance and vibrant cross-disciplinary collaborations with other artists.
 Maura Garcia Dance also presents place-specific performances featuring group pieces with local performers.
-In addition to the current repertoire, Maura accepts commissions to create new work and set her choreography on others.

 Maura has carried out long-term projects and residencies with communities and organizations: urban Indian centers, public libraries, after school programs, street fair attendees, Native youth groups, summer campers and city museums.
 Projects explore community narratives and history via movement, choreography and other art forms.